Workers' Comp Claim Timeline

 Many employees who are hurt on the job in North Carolina are eligible for workers’ compensation benefits.
 These benefits are designed to provide monetary support and medical treatment for workers so that they don’t face unnecessary financial hardships while they heal.

 The workers’ compensation process in North Carolina has many steps.
 It’s not easy to know what the workers’ compensation timeline should be or what to do if complications arise.
-Talking to an N.C. worker’s compensation lawyer can clear up the confusion and get the claim on the right track.
+Talking to a North Carolina worker’s compensation lawyer can clear up the confusion and get the claim on the right track.

 If you or a loved one has been injured on the job, Stewart Law Offices can help.
 Our hardworking legal team will strive for you to receive maximum benefits for your injuries.
 That can include coverage for medical care, wage replacement, and disability compensation.